Compressed Empirical Measures (in finite dimensions): Approximating convex sets and locating and

 \subsection{Locating $\mean_n$ within the empirical convex set}

 We are now combining the various results we have derived.
-Section \ref{sec:refinement_location} allows us to refer the size of a ball within $C$ around $\mean$ back to the question of the diameter of $C$.
-In Section \ref{sec:diameter} we derived various ways to lower bound the diameter of $C$.
+Section \ref{sec:refinement_location} allows us to refer the size of a ball within $C$ around $\mean$ back to the question of the width of $C$.
+In Section \ref{sec:diameter} we derived various ways to lower bound the width of $C$.
 We also know that $C_n$ converges to $C$.
 Section \ref{sec:emp_convex_sets} contains various results on that.
 These results combine Rademacher or VC bounds with lower bounds on$P \psi_\gamma(\langle u,\phi(\cdot) - \mean \rangle -c$ and $P f_{u,c}$.
 These lower bounds are closely related to the bounds in Section \ref{sec:refinement_location} since in both settings we need to measure how much probability mass lies in various directions behind some threshold.
 To get now high probability bounds for the existence of ball of a certain size around $\mean_n$ within $C_n$ we also need to control the convergence of $\mean_n$ to $\mean$.
 But that is easy to do with another VC or Rademacher argument.
-The following theorem combines now all these findings in one statement under some natural conditions; in particular, that $\X =[0,1]^l$, $\cH$ is finite dimensional, that functions in $\cH$ are Lipschitz continuous and that we have lower bound on the density of the law of $X_1,\ldots,X_n$ on $\X$.
+The following two theorems combine these results under some natural conditions.
+The first result applies when $\X =[0,1]^l$, $\cH$ is finite dimensional, that functions in $\cH$ are Lipschitz continuous and that we have lower bound on the density of the law of $X_1,\ldots,X_n$ on $\X$.
 We also assume that $\bm 1 \in \cH$ but the result can easily be adapted to the case of $\bm 1 \not \in \cH$. \begin{theorem} Let $\X = [0,1]^l, l \geq 1,$ and $k$ a continuous kernel function on $\X$ such that the corresponding RKHS $\cH$ is $d$-dimensional, $1 \leq d < \infty$, functions $h \in \cH$ are Lipschitz continuous in the sense of \eqref{def:Lip_for_RKHS} with Lipschitz constant $L>0$, and $\bm 1 \in \cH$.
-Furthermore, let $X_1,\ldots, X_n$ be i.i.d. random variables on some probability space $(\Omega,\mathcal{A},P)$ such that the law of $X_1$ has a density $p$ on $\X$ and $\inf_{x\in\X} p(x) \geq c >0$ for some constant $c$.
-Mercer's theorem applies to $k$ and let $\tilde \lambda_d$ be the lowest eigenvalue of the Mercer decomposition and assume that $\tilde \lambda_d \leq 4$.
-Also, let $b = \tilde \lambda_d^{1/2}/2$.
+Furthermore, let $X_1,\ldots, X_n$ be i.i.d. random variables defined on some probability space and such that the law $P$ of $X_1$ has a density $p$ on $\X$ and $\inf_{x\in\X} p(x) \geq c >0$ for some constant $c$.
+Mercer's theorem applies to $k$.
+Let $\tilde \lambda_d$ be the smallest eigenvalue of the Mercer decomposition.
 There exists a ball of radius

 around $\mean$ in $C$ in the affine subspace spanned by $C$.
 Furthermore, for any $q \in (0,1)$ and whenever